borevitzlab/gbs-pipedream/production-pipeline.md

 Requirements:

-The following features are required:
+The following features are required in a demultiplexer for our GBS data:

 - Combinatorial barcodes
 - Barcodes of differing length